Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### UserProfileViewModel
 > Explain the purpose and responsibility of the class.

-Since we want to disable some features on the UI if the user is anonymous, we should be able to access the user profile from the UI.
+To disable some features on the UI when the user is anonymous, we should have access the user profile from the UI.
 As the [Presentation Layer Architecture](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#view-model) document states, we should create a view model to be able to access the data from the `state` on the UI.
 So, we should create a view model representing a user profile to disable the `Project Groups` page and provide the ability to `Sign In` to the application for the anonymous users.

 #### SignInAnonymouslyUseCase
 > Explain the purpose and responsibility of the class.